Improving Passage Retrieval with Zero-Shot Question Generation: Experiments: Passage Retrieval

 We experiment with the four datasets and five retrievers as introduced in \S\ref{subsec:datasets} and \S\ref{subsec:retrievers}, respectively and perform re-ranking with the T0-3B model.
 Table~\ref{tab:qa-reranking} reports the top-20 and top-100 retrieval accuracy before and after re-ranking.
 UPR provides consistent improvements across all the retrievers and datasets, improving unsupervised models by 6\%-18\% absolute and supervised models by up to 12\% in top-20 accuracy.

-Re-ranked Contriever outperforms DPR by an average of 9\% in top-20 and 4\% in top-100 when considering all the datasets.
+Re-ranked Contriever outperforms DPR by an average of 7\% in top-20 and 4\% in top-100 when considering all the datasets.
 This shows that \emph{a fully unsupervised pipeline of a retriever and re-ranker can outperform strong supervised models like DPR}.
-Sparse representations still remain competitive, as on SQuAD-Open and TriviaQA re-ranking BM25 outperforms Contriever and MSS.
+Sparse representations still remain competitive, with BM25 outperforming Contriever and MSS on SQuAD-Open and TriviaQA re-ranking.

-We also see that re-ranked Contriever and MSS-DPR match the performance of state-of-the-art supervised retrievers (last row in Table~\ref{tab:qa-reranking}).
+We also see that re-ranked MSS-DPR comes close to or matches the performance of state-of-the-art supervised retrievers (last row in Table~\ref{tab:qa-reranking}).
 Because these supervised models are based on end-to-end training of the retriever and language model, they are memory-intensive and too expensive to train for very large models.
 As such, \emph{UPR offers a viable alternative to expensive joint training}.

+\paragraph{Intuition behind the performance gains obtained by UPR} The question generation step in the re-ranker involves expressive cross-attention with the passage tokens.
+As a result, each question token attends to all the passage tokens in each decoder layer before predicting the next question token.
+This results in an accurate estimation of the relevance (or log-likelihood) scores than the original retriever scores, thus leading to an improved retrieval accuracy after re-ranking.
+This reasoning is further corroborated by our error analysis in Appendix~\ref{subsec:analysis}, where we present several examples where UPR improves over the incorrect BM25 retrievals.